Find out in this article how to add questions to your quiz.

 When the visitor reaches the end of the quiz, he/she will be taken to the next step.
 This will either be the "opt-in gate" or the results page, depending on the structure of the quiz.

 If this option is enabled, after someone answers a question from the quiz, the page will auto-scroll to the next question.
-If you want to enable/disable this option, in the editor, go to the Quiz Settings (the gear icon from the top right corner) and click on it:

 If you want to find out more about Thrive Quiz Builder, make sure to check out the knowledge base section about it.
 Also in the knowledge base, you will be able to find out information about various Thrive Themes products.